pizzatari/proton/README.md

 # proton
 Battle for Proton (Atari 2600)

-Built within a Cygwin environment.
-Dasm and Perl should be in your PATH.

 This is a personal project under my copyright.
 No support provided.
-You may not distribute source or binaries developed by me.
+You may not distribute source or binaries.
 The source code is made public for review and archival reasons.

+Built within a Cygwin environment, but it should also build uner any UNIX or Linux platform.
+Dasm and Perl must be compiled/installed separately and be in your PATH.